kolasniwash/entsoe-etl-pipeline/README.md

 <img src="img/db-schema.png" align="middle">

 ## Setup: How to run the ETL
-1. Download datasets from ENTSOE in CSV format placing them in the ```data/``` folder and running ```python3 src/process_upload.py```.
+1. Download datasets from ENTSOE in CSV format placing them in the ```data/raw/``` folder below the corresponding data type and country.
+Then run ```python3 src/process_upload.py```.
 You will need to set your AWS credentials in your environment variables.
 This will clean, process, and upload the files to be staged in redshift to S3.
+An example set of raw and processed files are included in the repo.
 The countries CSV can be found in ```data/```
 2. Build the docker image for Apache Airflow by running the following in your project root.
     - Build the image ```docker build -t puckel/docker-airflow .```
     - Generate the FERNET_KEY ```docker run puckel/docker-airflow python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"```